Papyrus: Manufacture and use

-Papyrus is made from the stem of the papyrus plant, Cyperus papyrus.
-The outer rind is first removed, and the sticky fibrous inner pith is cut lengthwise into thin strips of about 40 cm long.
-The strips are then placed side by side on a hard surface with their edges slightly overlapping, and then another layer of strips is laid on top at right angles.
+Papyrus was made from the stem of the papyrus plant, Cyperus papyrus.
+The outer rind was first removed, and the sticky fibrous inner pith is cut lengthwise into thin strips about 40 cm long.
+The strips were then placed side by side on a hard surface with their edges slightly overlapping, and then another layer of strips is laid on top at right angles.
 The strips may have been soaked in water long enough for decomposition to begin, perhaps increasing adhesion, but this is not certain.
 The two layers possibly were glued together.
-While still moist, the two layers are hammered together, mashing the layers into a single sheet.
-The sheet is then dried under pressure.
-After drying, the sheet is polished with a rounded object, possibly a stone, seashell, or round hardwood.
+While still moist, the two layers were hammered together, mashing the layers into a single sheet.
+The sheet was then dried under pressure.
+After drying, the sheet was polished with a rounded object, possibly a stone, seashell, or round hardwood.

-Sheets, or Mollema, could be cut to fit the obligatory size or glued together to create a longer roll.
-The point where the Mollema are joined with glue is called the kollesis.
+Sheets, or mollema, could be cut to fit the obligatory size or glued together to create a longer roll.
+The point where the mollema are joined with glue is called the kollesis.
 A wooden stick would be attached to the last sheet in a roll, making it easier to handle.
-To form the long strip scrolls required, a number of such sheets were united, placed so all the horizontal fibres parallel with the roll's length were on one side and all the vertical fibres on the other.
+To form the long strip scrolls required, several such sheets were united and placed so all the horizontal fibres parallel with the roll's length were on one side and all the vertical fibres on the other.
 Normally, texts were first written on the recto, the lines following the fibres, parallel to the long edges of the scroll.
 Secondarily, papyrus was often reused, writing across the fibres on the verso.

-Pliny the Elder describes the methods of preparing papyrus in his Naturalis Historia.
+One source used for determining the method by which papyrus was created in antiquity is through the examination of tombs in the ancient Egyptian city of Thebes, which housed a necropolis containing many murals displaying the process of papyrus-making.
+The Roman commander Pliny the Elder also describes the methods of preparing papyrus in his Naturalis Historia.